YaroslavFetisov/us_time_parser/README.md

 ### Incorporating into Your Rust Project

-To use the Time Parser utility in your Rust project, follow these steps:
+To use the US Time Parser utility in your Rust project, follow these steps:

 1. **Add as Dependency:**